masonki/Treehouse/README.md

 ## Treehouse

-This repo is for all of my course files completed hrough team treehouse.
+This repo is for all of my course files completed hrough team Treehouse.

 Also check out my treehouse profile [here] (https://teamtreehouse.com/kirstymason).